fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 Simulation Box Size
 '''''''''''''''''''

-Our simulation box is as large as the waveguide, there's no empty space around the waveguide in the simulation box, so the electric field around the waveguide is not modeled correctly.
-To be fair, there are legitimate use cases for this model, such as when modeling an infinite-length waveguide, or a capacitor stuck in a metal box.
+Our simulation box is as large as the waveguide; there's no empty space around the waveguide in the simulation box, so the electric field around the waveguide is not modeled correctly.
+To be fair, there are legitimate use cases if the surrounding field is irrelevant, such as when modeling an infinite-length waveguide, or a capacitor stuck in a metal box.
 But here, we are modeling a finite waveguide with realistic behaviors, including fringe fields and radiation.

 As a quick fix to the problem, one can make the simulation box several times as big in volume in comparison to the waveguide, giving plenty of